 For about $10 you get five beers, live music (usually rock ‘n roll), and a commemorative glass (or you can return it for a few pesos back).
 It’s always a great time at the urban warehouse.

 They even give tours of the brewery if you get there early.
 Another runner-up is the 20Mission Brewery near the edge of Ciudad del Rio and Manila — also pretty cool.

-Read more: Visiting the 3 Cordilleras Brewery
+Read More: Visiting the 3 Cordilleras Brewery

 Parque Lleras Nightlife

 Paisas (the name given to locals) love to party, that is undeniable.
 Parque Lleras lies at the center of El Poblado, the most upscale and elegant neighborhood in town, and it serves as the heart of nightlife here in Medellin.

 Let’s just say that this is one of the top things to do in Medellin at night on a given weekend because thousands of people pack the streets every weekend to patronize the hundreds of bars in the area.

 There are clubs on top of clubs and the whole scene is pretty wild.
 Even if nightlife isn’t your thing, it’s still a place that you should check out at least once during your visit to Medellín.

 Just don’t be that traveler who never leaves El Poblado, there’s much more to this city.
 There are a lot of gringos out and about here, so if you want a more local nightlife scene, head to La 70 or 33.